Keep Air Clean

 - Gas saving tips

-- Driving habits make a difference: Avoiding jackrabbit starts and excessive brake use;
+- Driving habits make a difference.
+Avoid fast starts and excessive brake use.

-- Lose the weight: carry as little cargo weight as possible; discard garbage periodically;
+- Lose the weight by carrying as little cargo weight as possible and discarding garbage periodically.

-- Ease off the gas paddle when approaching red light or stop sign.
+- Ease off the gas pedal when approaching red light or stop sign.

 Clean Air at Play